 Here the athletic, natty, fortyish pastor booms away on the mic, then drops his tone to intimate and folksy.
 The words “Taking God SERIOUSLY” are projected grandly on a screen behind him.
 Drums, bass, and electric piano kick off as four showily dressed backup singers join the pastor on a Christian pop song that brings the small congregation to their feet.
 They sway with arms outstretched, while the screen shows images of ecstatic believers.

+And here we are, once again vigorously welcomed to a Queens basement church lunch, a ritual now so familiar and oddly sustaining I can barely imagine a weekend without it.
+Once more we listen to immigrant stories, are proudly shown cell phone pics of wonders of their old homelands (this time a marine park off North Sulawesi), and rhapsodize over the food (a fish-ball soup, bakso, prepared by one of the backup singers).
 Drifting home afterward, I reflect on the existential comfort and power of communal rituals.
 I flash back to coming to the United States as an 11-year-old girl with my mom, both of us stateless refugees with all we loved and owned left behind forever.
 I think of my misery and alienation at Christmas in our new Philadelphia suburb, where I felt so out of place.
 And then of the aid we received from Jewish Community Services, of being invited to our first-ever Passover at a synagogue.
 Would my first homesick American years have been less wrenching if we had landed in today’s Queens, where everybody has come from somewhere else?
 It’s a comforting thought.

 Where to Capture the Full Flavor of Queens